You are here

 It is important that patients successfully maintaining TFR are monitored regularly by qPCR to effectively guard against a possible molecular relapse.
 If molecular relapse occurs, studies show that TKI therapy can be re-introduced and such patients regain their previous molecular response levels within 5-6 months.

 Some patients can develop other mutations which might cause resistance to a particular TKI.

 The multidrug resistant mutation known as ‘T315i’ proved to be one of the most complex to treat.
-However a TKI called ponatinib was developed that can successfully treat CML positive for the T315i mutation.
+However a TKI called ponatinib was developed that can successfully treat CML with the T315i mutation.
 Another drug call aciminib (developed by Novartis) will hopefully be available soon to the small sub-population who do not response optimally to the other 5 TKIs.

 Though treatment options are better than ever, research for even better patient outcomes continues.